dfranssen/docker-jenkins-master/README.md

 `jenkins`.
 Password can be found by running:

     docker logs <CONTAINER_ID> 2>/dev/null | grep JENKINS_PASSWORD

+An id_rsa key pair is also generated and the contents of the public key can be found by:

+    docker logs <CONTAINER_ID> 2>/dev/null | grep ID_RSA_PUB

+bitbucket.org has been added to the ssh known_hosts.

 Furthermore, this Jenkins container is also capable of managing Docker containers on the host when the socket is bind-mount-in.
 Currently no need to run with the --privileged flag as no seperate Docker daemon is needed inside this jenkins container, but this is possible though :-)